DeveloperDunne/Little-Rascal-Recipes/README.md

 #### Share Page - Share Cookbook
 ![Share Cookbooks](./README_Images/site_images/share-form.webp)

-The share page was designed for logged in users to share their favourite childrens cookbooks.
-Once the form is filled out it will be sent for appraval to the superuser.
+The share page was designed for logged in users to share their favourite children's cookbooks.
+Once the form is filled out it will be sent for approval to the superuser.

 #### Share Page - View Shared Cookbooks
 ![Shared Books](./README_Images/site_images/share-shared.webp)

-Below the form the logged in users will be able to view the approved shared books.
+Below the form, the logged in users will be able to view the approved shared books.

 ### Footer
 ![Footer](./README_Images/site_images/footer.webp)

-The footer provides information on the where to follow the cretaor on social links.
+The footer provides information on where to follow the creator on social links.
 Each link will open in a new tab.

 ### Future Features

-Features I would have like to implement but did not get time would be a favourites function and maybe a like and dislike button on the comments.
+Features I would have liked to implement but did not get time to would be a favourites function and maybe a like and dislike button on the comments.

 ## Django Admin

 ### Admin Home Page
 ![Admin home page](./README_Images/admin_images/admin-page.webp)

-This is the homepage of teh Django Admin panel.
+This is the homepage of the Django Admin panel.
 Here the superuser can access posts, create, edit, update and delete for each of the below pages showing full CRUD  functionality.

 ### Admin Recipes